 Another Twist: Embroidering on Beatrix Potter

-Join us for talks and tea at the Sherman Library and Gardens.
-Beatrix's favourite tale, The Tailor of Gloucester, will be the focus of the event
+Talks and tea at the Sherman Library and Gardens.
+Beatrix’s favourite tale, The Tailor of Gloucester, being the focus of the event

 Saturday 5 March, 2016 The Sloane Club, London